 The permanent and cumulative records of students currently enrolled in the school district are housed in the central administration office of the attendance center where the student attends.
-Permanent records must be housed in a fireproof $\underline{\text{file.}}$ The building administrator is responsible for keeping these records current.
-Records of students who have graduated or are no longer enrolled in the school district are housed in the High School Office.
-The superintendent will maintain these records.
+Permanent records shall be housed in a fire resistant safe or vault or electronically with a secure backup file.
+The building administrator is responsible for keeping these records current.
+Permanent records of students who have graduated or are no longer enrolled in the school district are housed in the [insert location] and will be retained permanently.
+These records will be maintained by the superintendent.
+Special education records shall be maintained in accordance with law.